ibm-cloud-docs/databases-for-elasticsearch/enterprise-search-tutorial.md

 {: toc-content-type="tutorial"}
 {: toc-completion-time="1h"}

-Welcome to this guide on configuring a functional Enterprise Search 7.17 server integrated with an {{site.data.keyword.databases-for-elasticsearch_full}} instance.
+Welcome to a guide on configuring a functional Enterprise Search 7.17 server integrated with an {{site.data.keyword.databases-for-elasticsearch_full}} instance.
 Elasticsearch is a powerful and versatile search and analytics engine that helps you store, search, and analyze large volumes of data quickly and in near-real-time.
 Elasticsearch is commonly used for log and event data analysis, full-text search, and various other use cases where data needs to be queried efficiently.

-{{site.data.keyword.databases-for-elasticsearch_full}} is an Elasticsearch service offered by {{site.data.keyword.cloud_notm}} that provides a managed and scalable solution for deploying and running Elasticsearch clusters. {{site.data.keyword.databases-for-elasticsearch}} simplifies the setup and maintenance of Elasticsearch, enabling you to focus on utilizing the power of Elasticsearch without the complexities of managing the infrastructure.
+{{site.data.keyword.databases-for-elasticsearch_full}} is an Elasticsearch service that is offered by {{site.data.keyword.cloud_notm}} that provides a managed and scalable solution for deploying and running Elasticsearch clusters. {{site.data.keyword.databases-for-elasticsearch}} simplifies the setup and maintenance of Elasticsearch, enabling you to focus on using the power of Elasticsearch without the complexities of managing the infrastructure.
 Kibana complements Elasticsearch by offering a flexible visualization platform.
 It allows you to explore, visualize, and share insights from your data, enabling you to create custom dashboards and visualizations to better understand your information.

-Enterprise Search extends the capabilities of {{site.data.keyword.databases-for-elasticsearch}} to provide a unified and user-friendly search experience across various data sources, including documents, emails, databases, and more.
+Enterprise Search extends the capabilities of {{site.data.keyword.databases-for-elasticsearch}} to provide a unified search experience across various data sources, including documents, emails, databases, and more.
 It offers a seamless interface for users to find relevant information across disparate data silos, enhancing productivity and collaboration.
-By integrating Enterprise Search with your {{site.data.keyword.databases-for-elasticsearch}} instance, you gain a comprehensive search solution that leverages the strengths of both platforms to efficiently discover insights from your data.
+By integrating Enterprise Search with your {{site.data.keyword.databases-for-elasticsearch}} instance, you gain a comprehensive search solution that uses the strengths of both platforms to efficiently discover insights from your data.
 {: shortdesc}

 ## Preqequisites
 {: #tutorial-elasticsearch-enterprise-search-tutorial-prereqs}
 {: step}

-Before you start the installation process, have the necessary prerequisites in place:
+Before you start the installation process, have the prerequisites in place:

 - Have a working instance of [{{site.data.keyword.databases-for-elasticsearch}}](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-provisioning-new) and [Kibana](/docs/databases-for-elasticsearch?topic=databases-for-elasticsearch-getting-started&interface=ui#kibana).